splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours-notifications.rst

     #.
 Drag responders in the list to reorder.
 #.
 Select :guilabel:`Save shift`.

-Add your schedule to the incident workflow for the checkout service
+Add the schedule to the incident workflow in the incident policy for the checkout service
 ====================================================================================================

 Your last step to create the schedule for this scenario is to add your schedule to the incident workflow for your checkout service.